 Johnston & Roberts (2009) conducted a meta-analysis, which reviewed 216 papers to assess how a variety of contaminants (including sewage and nutrient loading) affected 6 marine habitats (including subtidal reefs).
-A 30-50% reduction in species diversity and richness was identified from all habitats exposed to the contaminant types.
-Johnston & Roberts (2009) however also highlighted that macroalgal communities are relatively tolerant to contamination, but that contaminated communities can have low diversity assemblages which are dominated by opportunistic and fast growing species (Johnston & Roberts, 2009 and references therein).
+A 30-50 % reduction in species diversity and richness was identified from all habitats exposed to the contaminant types.
+Johnston & Roberts (2009) however also

 Conolly & Drew (1985) found Saccharina latissima sporophytes had relatively higher growth rates when in close proximity to a sewage outlet in St Andrews, UK when compared to other sites along the east coast of Scotland.
-At St Andrews, nitrate levels were 20.22 μM, which represents an approx 25% increase when compared to other comparable sites (approx 15.87 μ M).
-Handå et al. (2013) also reported Saccharina latissima sporophytes grew approx 1% faster per day when in close proximity to Norwegian Salmon farms, where elevated ammonium can be readily absorbed.
-Read et al. (1983) reported after the installation of a new sewage treatment works which reduced the suspended solid content of liquid effluent by 60% in the Firth of Forth, Saccharina latissima became abundant where previously it had been absent.
+At St Andrews, nitrate levels were $20.22 \,\mu$ M, which represents an approx 25 % increase when compared to other comparable sites (approx 15.87 μ M).
+Handå et al. (2013) also reported Saccharina latissima sporophytes grew approx 1 % faster per day when in close proximity to Norwegian Salmon farms, where elevated ammonium can be readily absorbed.
+Read et al. (1983) reported after the installation of a new sewage treatment works which reduced the suspended solid content of liquid effluent by 60 % in the Firth of Forth, Saccharina latissima became abundant where previously it had been absent.

 Sensitivity assessment.
 The evidence suggests that enrichment would not negatively impact on Codium spp. growth or directly affect Saccharina latissima.
-However, indirect organic enrichment may increase turbidity, which may decrease water clarity and therefore negatively effect macroalgal photosynthesis and growth.
+However, indirect organic enrichment may increase turbidity, which may decrease water clarity and therefore negatively affect macroalgae photosynthesis and growth.
 Resistance has therefore been assessed as 'Medium', resilience as 'High'.
 Sensitivity has been assessed as 'Low'.